 SharePoint can use the directory management feature to automatically create email addresses in the corporate directory when email-enabled document libraries are created.
 Designed to simplify the process for SharePoint, this can be a headache for Exchange administrators, particularly in large environments.
 The method below avoids having SharePoint create the entries automatically, introducing a manual process, but ensures that the SharePoint and Exchange support teams remain friends!

 You want external partners to be able to email documents to an on-premises SharePoint document library, using an email address that routes through the on-premises Exchange organization.
+You don't want to give permission to SharePoint to automatically create objects in Active Directory/Exchange.

 High Level Overview